 The daily commute to work is familiar to many of us but for those who travel long distances, the decision to do so is usually a difficult one and often involves Balancing Work and Personal Life.

-Then, there are others whod tell you that they choose to live far from work as they prefer the more tranquil lifestyle of, perhaps, a rural environment in which they live, often citing their choice of home location as more suitable for their family, e.g. childrens schools, cleaner air, peaceful lifestyle etc.
+Then, there are others who choose to live far from work as they prefer the more tranquil lifestyle of a rural Citing their choice of home location as more suitable for their family, e.g. childrens schools, cleaner air, peaceful lifestyle etc.

-Coping With the Effects
+Coping With the Effects of Long Commutes

-Last Updated on 25 May 2021
+Last Updated on 9 August 2021